 4. Police dogs can tell the difference between identical twins.
 While this may fool the eyes of a human, dogs are trained to use their noses.

 5. K9s are trained to sniff out electronics such as hard drives or thumb drives.
 Last year the Huffington Post reported on the first canine-assisted search for computer equipment.
 The dog was able to locate a thumb drive hidden four layers deep inside of a tin box in a metal cabinet.

 6. Police dogs played an important role in searching for victims during the 9/11 attacks.
 More than 100 search and rescue dogs looked for survivors.

-7. Persians, Greeks, Babylonians and Assyrians were the first cultures to use dogs with the police.
+Employees also use additives such as for their professional qualities.
+They also improve male potency.7.
+Persians, Greeks, Babylonians and Assyrians were the first cultures to use dogs with the police.